CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-2.md

 args = ["@playwright/mcp@latest", "--extension"]
 ```

+Install [the Chrome extension for Playwright MCP](https://chromewebstore.google.com/detail/playwright-extension/mmlmfjhmonkocbjadbfplnigmagldckm).
+This extension is useful because it allows the agent to drive an existing browser session so you can manually log in and bypass the complexity of auth flows.

 In practice, with CSharpRepl, Playwright becomes only necessary to address UI layout since the agent can directly interface with the application at the API interface layer for E2E integration testing (bypassing the need to perform auth or use slower UI interactions altogether).
+But applications that implement auth will still benefit from using Playwright with the extension when iterating on the UI.

 ----